vinhcsed/cs1-lab2-starter/README.md

 #### Part II.
 Interactive Input
 1. Update your program from *Part I* to take input from the terminal.
-2. The program should display two prompts asking for two numbers.
+2. The program should display two prompts, each asking for a number as input.
-3. Print a vertical sum expression using those two numbers (see example run below).
+3. Print a vertical equation representing the sum of those two numbers in the same format from *Part I* (see example run below).
-   - Each line should display precisely two decimal places.
-   - The decimal points should be aligned vertically.
    - Assume that inputs are limited to decimal values from 0 through 99.
    - Assume that the sum will never exceed 999.
 ```